Finnoy Travel - Travel Stories and Reviews

 Overcoming Challenges

-Also one essential thing to know is, in the Finnish workplace, there's always a chosen person to be workplace steward/shop steward also called luottamusmies in Finnish whose powers are based on a collective agreement between an employer's association.
+Also, one essential thing to know is, in the Finnish workplace, there's always a chosen person to be workplace steward/shop steward, also called luottamusmies in Finnish, whose powers are based on a collective agreement between an employer's association.
 In short, the function of a workplace steward is to represent the employees.

 Always make a written work contract.